The feasible regions for consecutive patterns of pattern-avoiding permutations: Abstract

 \section{Abstract}

 We study the feasible region for consecutive patterns of pattern-avoiding permutations.
-More precisely, given a family $\mathcal C$ of permutations avoiding a fixed set of patterns, we study the limit of proportions of consecutive patterns on large permutations of $\mathcal C$.
-These limits form a region, which we call the \emph{pattern-avoiding feasible region for $\mathcal C$}.
-We show that, when $\mathcal C$ is the family of $\tau$-avoiding permutations, with either $\tau$ of size three or $\tau$ a monotone pattern, the pattern-avoiding feasible region for $\mathcal C$ is a polytope.
-We also determine its dimension using a new tool for the monotone pattern case, whereby we are able to compute the dimension of the image of a polytope after a projection.
+More precisely, given a family $\mathcal C$ of permutations avoiding a fixed set of patterns, we consider the limit of proportions of consecutive patterns on large permutations of $\mathcal C$.
+These limits form a region, which we call the \emph{consecutive patterns feasible region for $\mathcal C$}.

-We further show some general results for the pattern-avoiding feasible region for any family $\mathcal C$ of permutations avoiding a fixed set of patterns, and we conjecture a general formula for its dimension.
+We determine the dimension of the consecutive patterns feasible region for all families $\mathcal C$ closed either for the direct sum or the skew sum.
+These families include for instance the ones avoiding a single pattern and all substitution-closed classes.
+We further show that these regions are always convex and we conjecture that they are always polytopes.
+We prove this conjecture when $\mathcal C$ is the family of $\tau$-avoiding permutations, with either $\tau$ of size three or $\tau$ a monotone pattern.
+Furthermore, in these cases we give a full description of the vertices of these polytopes via cycle polytopes.

 Along the way, we discuss connections of this work with the problem of packing patterns in pattern-avoiding permutations and to the study of local limits for pattern-avoiding permutations.